OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-07.md

 ## Proverbs 7:19

-For my husband is not at home; he has gone on a long journey.
+For my husband is away; he has embarked on a long journey.

 ## Proverbs 7:20